neelsmith/greek102/docs/syllabus/grades/index.md

 You will receive two grades for CBL lab work.

-- participation: ten CBL sections are scheduled to meet at Holy Cross.
-You earn one point for each section you attend, for a possible total of 10.
+- participation: *up to 9* CBL sections are scheduled to meet at Holy Cross.
+You earn one point for each section you attend, for a possible total of 9.
 - small group project: satisfactory completion of projects in 3 steps.
 Each step can earn 2 points, for a total possible of 6 points.